SimamkeleSefalane/Python-Assignment-Week-8/README.md

 ## Instructions
 1. Clone or download the repo
-2. Place the dataset in the `data/` folder
-3. Open the notebook and run each cell
+2. Open the notebook and run each cell

 ## Dataset Source
 [OWID COVID-19 Dataset](https://covid.ourworldindata.org/data/owid-covid-data.csv)